jamiewilbraham/azure-docs/articles/cognitive-services/containers/docker-compose-recipe.md

 ---
 title: Use Docker Compose to deploy multiple containers
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
-description: Learn how to deploy multiple Cognitive Services containers.
+description: Learn how to deploy multiple Cognitive Research Technologies containers.
 This article shows you how to orchestrate multiple Docker container images by using Docker Compose.
 services: cognitive-services
 author: IEvangelist
 manager: nitinme